Jobartis/artis/README.md

 * Order has one charge.
 * After a successful payment the payment gateway sends a webhook with a charge id to confirm the payment.
 * The payment information has to be stored.
+* There's neither authorization nor authentication, users are being identified just by posting an email.

 There's a spec that tests the whole flow and it should be self-explanatory.
 If in doubt, do as you feel, change the existing code if necessary and choose the simples possible solution.